The Utah VHF Society

 How are existing pairs being used?

 For 2 meters, the public databases (refer to the online repeater list as well as the Utah Bandplan page) online shows everything that is being used in the 2 meter repeater subbands.
-This is not necessarily true of, say, the listings for 222 MHz and 440 MHz bands because links (of which there are none on 2 meters in this area) as well as primary control and auxiliary operations (which are illegal on 2 meters) are not listed.
+This is not necessarily true of, say, the listings for 222 MHz and 440 MHz bands because links (of which there are none on 2 meters in this area) as well as primary control and auxiliary operations are not listed.

 Needless to say, a simple listing of repeaters does not tell the entire story.
 For example, it may not be clear that a pair is "unused" because of a repeater in another state or because it is off the air until a mountaintop site may be accessed.
 Overlap potential is also not obvious in a simple listing.